devheptagon/ReactGraphQLDemo/README.md

 ### Tech Stack:
     - Hosted at AWS EC2, running on Apache
+    - Bootstrap for responsive design
+    - Styled-components for styling (should be preferred over CSS/LESS/SASS according to React official docs)
+    - Context api for Theming
     - Redux for state management
-    - React-router for routing
+    - React-router for client side routing
-    - Redux-saga for saga design pattern
+    - Redux-saga for saga async design pattern
     - GraphQL proxy as query target (https://graphql-compose.herokuapp.com/northwind/?)
     - Axios for fetching data
-    - Styled-components for styling (should be preferred over CSS/SASS according to React official docs)
-    - Context api for Theming
     - Enzyme and React-test-render for testing